The Global Insight

-Courtenay is a Director and leads our business intelligence practice for the Middle East and North Africa from our Dubai office.
+Courtenay is a Principal and leads our business intelligence practice for the Middle East and North Africa from our Dubai office.
 He has more than 20 years of experience in the public and private sectors focusing on security and intelligence issues.

-Courtenay is a Director and leads our business intelligence practice for the Middle East and North Africa from our Dubai office.
+Courtenay is a Principal and leads our business intelligence practice for the Middle East and North Africa from our Dubai office.
 He has more than 20 years of experience in the public and private sectors focusing on security and intelligence issues.
 In particular, Courtenay has extensive experience in delivering business intelligence, due diligence and corruption investigations to clients in frontier and emerging markets.

 Examples of Courtenay’s work include: